ycdxsb/PocOrExp_in_Github/2024/README.md

  Time-of-check Time-of-use (TOCTOU) Race Condition vulnerability in Apache Tomcat.

 This issue affects Apache Tomcat: from 11.0.0-M1 through 11.0.1, from 10.1.0-M1 through 10.1.33, from 9.0.0.M1 through 9.0.97.
+The following versions were EOL at the time the CVE was created but are known to be affected: 8.5.0 though 8.5.100.
+Other, older, EOL versions may also be affected.

 The mitigation for CVE-2024-50379 was incomplete.